 Winter Gear is defined as: a two-piece set (jacket and pants/bib overalls) or a one-piece coverall.
-Prior to November 1st of each year, each new employee will be provided one set of winter gear.
-Once per year, on or about September 1st, the Village will place an order for winter gear.
-Existing employees must demonstrate need for new winter gear to his/her supervisor by the September 1 date so that Public Works Administration can order and process all winter gear in a timely fashion for distribution by as close to the November 1 date, as possible.
+Prior to November 1 of each year, each new employee will be provided one set of winter gear.
+Once per year, on or about September 1, the Village will place an order for winter gear.
+Existing employees must demonstrate need for new winter gear to his/her supervisor by September 1 so Public Works Administration can order and process all winter gear in a timely fashion for distribution by as close to November 1, as possible.
 When new winter gear is distributed, the employee must turn in his/her old article to receive the replacement.
 This will insure that each individual is wearing durable and presentable winter gear at all times.
 Should an individual have a piece of winter gear fail mid-year due to extreme wear or damage, these cases will be resolved equitably between the employee, his/her supervisor and Public Works Administration.
 Abuse or misuse of winter gear will not be a reason for immediate replacement.